Ensembl/ensembl-2020-server/src/services/dauphin/docs/spec.md

 * `#filter %out %in %filter` — Apply filter `%filter` to `%in`, yielding `%out`. `%in` and `%out` must be of the same (non-reference) type and `%filter` of type `vec(bool)`.
 * `#reffilter %out %in %filter` — Apply filter `%filter` to `%in`, yielding `%out`. `%in` and `%out` must be of the same (reference) type and `%filter` of type `vec(bool)`.

+### Operators and Statements

+An operator is modelled as a simple instruction of the form "`#oper:`operator-name".
+Its arguments are those specified in the operator definition with the appropriate types.
+Statements incorporating lvalues requite `&` reference types.

 ### lvalue example